Iam-PriyanshuGupta/Predict_Heart_Disease/README.md

 The dataset used in this project is sourced from kaggle dataset repository, containing anonymized patient information including demographics, medical history, and various diagnostic measurements.
 The dataset is divided into a training set and a test set for model development and evaluation, respectively.

 <h2>Project Structure</h2>
-data/: Contains the dataset files. notebooks/: Jupyter notebooks for data exploration, preprocessing, model development, and evaluation. src/: Source code for data preprocessing, feature engineering, model training, and evaluation. models/: Saved model files. reports/: Reports and documentation.
+data/: Contains the dataset files.<br>
+notebooks/: Jupyter notebooks for data exploration, preprocessing, model development, and evaluation.<br>
+models/: Saved model files.<br>
+reports/: Reports and documentation.<br>

 <h2>Requirements</h2>
 Python 3